ethereum/consensus-specs/specs/merge/fork-choice.md

     # Check block is a descendant of the finalized block at the checkpoint finalized slot
     assert get_ancestor(store, block.parent_root, finalized_slot) == store.finalized_checkpoint.root

-    # [New in Merge] Consider delaying the beacon block processing until PoW block is accepted by the application node
+    # [New in Merge]
     if is_transition_block(pre_state, block.body):
         pow_block = get_pow_block(block.body.application_payload.block_hash)
+        # Delay consideration of block until PoW block is processed by the PoW node
+        assert pow_block.is_processed
         assert is_valid_transition_block(pow_block)

     # Check the block is valid and compute the post-state